Appearance

 None | No status from Engine detected.
 Possibly due to server errors |

-Checking Status of Long-Running Inferences
+Checking Status of the running Inference

 To avoid timeouts in consumers of the API, UnityPredict restricts the runtime of predict